gidesa/ocvWrapper46/README.md

-# Build from sources
+# Windows - Build from sources

 The library can be rebuilt using the Visual C++ 2017 project in ocvCPPWrapper46 directory.
-Only dependence are the .lib files of Opencv, found in  \build directory inside Opencv root directory.
+Only dependence are the headers, from Opencv source directory, and .lib files of Opencv, found in  \build directory of Opencv.

+# Linux - Build from sources

+Many thanks to Fred "Jurassic Pork", that prepared and tested the build scripts.

+  Tested with:
+  * Ubuntu 20
+  * Xubuntu 22

+  1) Install minimal prerequisites (Ubuntu 20.04 as reference)
+     sudo apt update && sudo apt install -y cmake g++ wget unzip
+  2) Download and unpack Opencv 4.6 sources in your home directory:
+     wget -O opencv.zip https://github.com/opencv/opencv/archive/4.6.0.zip
+     unzip opencv.zip
+  3) Download ocvWrapper46 repository from github in your home
+  4) in install.sh set your home folder, Opencv source folder and ocvWrapper folder
+  5) change install.sh permission to executable:
+     chmod a+x install.sh
+  6) run install.sh:
+     ./install.sh

+  At end you will have Opencv libraries and libocvWrapper46.so installed in /usr/lib